Pumpkin Bars with Salted Caramel and Toasted Marshmallow Meringue

 One of the biggest (and most common) mistakes in baking is how we measure flour.
 If you find yourself without a scale, see my top tips on how to properly measure flour for the perfect amount every time!

-Let’s make some bomb Pumpkin Bars with Salted Caramel and Toasted Marshmallow Meringue, shall we?
+Let’s make some bomb Caramel Pumpkin Bars with Toasted Meringue, shall we?

 I wanted a super simple pumpkin bar base so I grabbed the one from The Cookie Book.
 It’s easy to throw together, you can use a stand mixer (or don’t!) and they comes out perfect every time.
 Start to finish, they’ll be done in under an hour.
 Here are some quick notes: